Ketere/alx-system_engineering-devops/0x19-postmortem/README.md

  * Year: 2024

 ### ISSUE SUMMARY
- * On June 16th, 2024, from 9:00 PM to 11:30 AM EAT, our Zabbix monitoring server became unresponsive, leading to a complete loss of monitoring capabilities across our infrastructure.
-This outage impacted 100% of our services, affecting our ability to monitor system health and performance in real-time.
+ * On June 16th, 2024, from 9:00 PM to 10:15 pM EAT, our Zabbix monitoring server became unresponsive, leading to a complete loss of monitoring capabilities across our infrastructure.
+This outage impacted our ability to monitor system health and performance in real-time.
 The root cause was identified as the cache storage limit being reached due to rapid growth in monitored data.

 ### THE TIMELINE
  * 9:00 PM EAT :- Issue detected through an alert from our monitoring system indicating that the Zabbix server was unresponsive.